paulohfreire/paulohfreire/README.md

     Hi!
 I'm Paulo.</br></br>
      🌱 I'm a Fullstack Engineer. </br>
      :computer: From Natal/Brazil </br>
-     🔭 Interested in working with Front end, and currently learning about ReactJS, NodeJS and Typescript.
+     🔭 Interested in working with Front end, and currently learning about ReactJS, C# and Typescript.
     </br>
      🎸 I'm also an amateur musician and </br>
      🏃 Runner.